Skip to main content

 npm install grunt --save-dev

-The above statement installs the grunt task runner and also appends the package.json
+This installs the grunt task runner and appends package.json with the following (thanks to --save-dev):

 "devDependencies": {